On priors and scale cuts in EFT-based full-shape analyses: Comparison of different analyses choices and priors

 Note that the EC pipeline features the next-to-leading order $k^4$ redshift-space counterterm $\tilde c$ and the real space scale-dependent stochastic noise counterterm $a_0$.
 These are defined as:

 with $k_S=0.45~\hMpc$.
 The addition of these parameters has minimal impact on the inference of cosmological parameters in the base $\L$CDM model.
-Nonetheless, the EC pipeline incorporates both $\tilde c$ and $a_0$ contributions because it affects the error bars of cosmological parameters.
+Nonetheless, the EC pipeline incorporates both $\tilde c$ and $a_0$ contributions for two main reasons: (a) to obtain unbiased inference of the EFT nuisance parameters and (b) to robustly estimate the parameter uncertainties.

 The importance of the $k^4\mu^4 P_{11}$ counterterm for consistency has been discussed in~\cite{Ivanov:2019pdj,Chudaykin:2020aoj,Chudaykin:2020hbf,Taule:2023izt,Ivanov:2024xgb}.
+First, it is used to address the strong finger-of-the-God effect, which breaks the naive EFT counting and thus necessitates the inclusion of the next-to-leading order contribution.
+This term effectively captures the two-loop contribution induced by higher-derivative terms in the non-linear RSD mapping.
+As a result, its inclusion extends the validity of perturbation theory and reduces sensitivity to high-$k$ modes affected by the two-loop contributions.
+Second, dropping the $k^4\mu^4 P_{11}$ term biases the inference of the EFT parameters, in particular $c_{\epsilon,~\text{quad}}~(a_2)$, and $c_{r,1}~(c_2)$ with which it is partly degenerate.
+While the $k^4\mu^4 P_{11}$ and $k^2\mu^2$ terms are degenerate at the level of the monopole and quadrupole spectra, this degeneracy is broken by including the hexadecapole which allows one to measure both these terms independently.
+Thus, the $k^4\mu^4 P_{11}$ term is important for the unbiased inference of both the leading-order counterterm coefficients and the $k^2\mu^2$ stochastic contribution.

 To understand what drives the difference in the results between the WC and EC pipelines we perform a series of analyses with different choice of the priors and scale cuts.
 Below we specify the analysis choices explored in this work.